 Some Useful Tips on How to Choose Your Suitable Debt Fund

-- Make capital protection your primary object when investing in debt funds – New investors often chase returns in debt funds with a flawed assumption that debt funds are a source of making plentiful wealth.
+- Make capital protection your primary object when investing in debt funds.
+New investors often chase returns in debt funds.
+They have this flawed assumption that debt funds are a source of making plentiful wealth.
 This is not the case.
-With every investment in debt fund make sure you ask yourself the question – “will I lose money?”
+With every investment in debt fund make sure you ask yourself the question – “Will I lose money?”

-- Set your risk and return expectations before investing – While credit risk funds that invest in low rated securities offer potentially higher returns, they come with commensurate risk which comes in the form of a credit downgrade or default.
-If you don’t have a high risk appetite, then opt for funds that invest in AAA securities only which’ll offer you better risk but at a lower return
+- Set your risk and return expectations before investing.
+While credit risk funds that invest in low rated securities offer potentially higher returns, they come with commensurate risk.
+This risk is in the form of a credit downgrade or default.
+If you don’t have a high risk appetite, then opt for funds that invest in AAA securities only.
+These AAA heavy funds will offer you better risk but at a mildly lower return

-- Diversify well – It is good sense to choose funds across complementary debt fund buckets like accrual strategy v duration strategy, money market v gilt funds etc. after a clear assessment of your needs and risk-return expectations.
-It is a well-known fact that the highest risk-adjusted returns go to a well-diversified portfolio across assets rather than choosing a particular fund
+- Diversify well.
+It makes good sense to choose funds across complementary debt fund buckets.
+Assess accrual strategy v duration strategy, money market v gilt funds etc. when identifying debt mutual funds.
+And only after a clear assessment of your needs and risk-return expectations.
+It is well-known that the highest risk-adjusted returns go to a well-diversified portfolio across assets rather than choosing a particular fund

 Performance of Debt Funds

-I have compiled a list of trailing returns of debt funds over 1 year, 3 years, 5 years and 10 years in the table below (as on 19th Jan 2020)
+I have compiled a list of trailing returns of debt funds over 1 year, 3 years, 5 years and 10 years in the table below.
+This data is updated as on 19th Jan 2020.

 Best Debt Mutual Funds for 2020

 The Best Overnight Funds for 2020 are –